Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Tractability beyond hypergraph acyclicity for pseudo-Boolean optimization

 \begin{theorem} \cite{dPKha23} Let $H=(V,S)$ be a signed hypergraph of rank $r$ whose underlying hypergraph is $\beta$-acyclic.
 Then the pseudo-Boolean polytope $\PBP(H)$ has a polynomial-size extended formulation with at most $O(r|S||V|)$ variables and inequalities.
 Moreover, all coefficients and right-hand side constants in the extended formulation are $0,\pm 1$. \end{theorem}

 Theorem~\ref{extended} is a generalization of the earlier result in~\cite{dPKha23mMPA} stating that the multilinear polytope of a $\beta$-acyclic hypergraph has a polynomial-size extended formulation.
 Namely, Theorem~\ref{extended} only requires the $\beta$-acyclicity of the underlying hypergraph of $H$.
 Indeed, the multilinear hypergraph of $H$, \ie $\mh(H)$ may contain many $\beta$-cycles.
-In this section, we present a significant generalization of Theorem~\ref{extended} that gives polynomial-size extended formulations for the pseudo-Boolean polytope of a class of signed hypergraphs whose underlying hypergraph contains $\beta$-cycles.
+In this section, we present a significant generalization of Theorem~\ref{extended} that gives polynomial-size extended formulations for the pseudo-Boolean polytope of a large class of signed hypergraphs whose underlying hypergraph contains $\beta$-cycles.
 To define this class of hypergraphs, we make use of the notion of ``gap'' introduced in~\cite{dPKha23}.
 In this paper, we use this concept in a slightly more general form, which we define next.
-Consider a hypergraph $G=(V,E)$, and let $V' \subseteq V$; we define the \emph{gap} of $G$ induced by $V'$ as